abhayran/styleNeRF/README.md

 Add `--encode_a` for appearance embedding, `--encode_t` for transient embedding.

-You can monitor the training process by `tensorboard --logdir logs/` and go to `localhost:6006` in your browser.
+You can monitor the training process by `tensorboard --logdir runs` and go to `localhost:6006` in your browser.

 ### Pretrained models and logs
 You can download the pretrained models and training logs in [release](https://github.com/kwea123/nerf_pl/releases).